microbuilderz/AWS/TechnicalProfessional/AWS-core.md

     **Unlimited** number of objects , each with a **max size of 5 Terrabyte**.

+    Data can be versioned.

+    write once, read many.

+    I web enabled and serverless.

+    For complete objects or minor changed files.

-    It supports eleven 9s of durability and four 9s of availibility.
+    It supports **eleven 9s of durability and four 9s of availibility**.

     > ![storage](../images/s3Storage.jpg)